emmanuelchukwuemka/we2transfer/README.md

-# PHP Form Submission App
+# Flask Form Submission App

-This is a PHP application that serves a web form and handles form submissions by sending the data via email.
+This is a Flask application that serves a web form and handles form submissions by sending the data via email.

 ## Features